The Importance of Guest Vetting – Best Practices For Avoiding Bad Guests

 Over the last few years, the number of short-term rentals and the number of guests staying in them has skyrocketed.
 Never before have there been so many different accommodation options for travelers around the world.
 The more vacation rentals available, the more competitive the market gets, as hosts scramble to secure as many bookings as possible to keep their business profitable.
 While an increased booking rate drives in more income, it can also raise the risk of bad guests staying at your rental.
 And those guests might throw a party or destroy your property, leaving you with thousands of dollars in damage.

 To avoid this happening, it’s essential to be prepared.
 First, you need to be aware of the possible risk posed by different guests that could be staying at your vacation rental.
 Second, you need to come up with a specific plan and have security checkpoints in place to act quickly.

 Here are some tips on how to limit the risk of bad guests, even before they get a chance to stay at your property.
 Let’s get started!

 Do you want your vacation rental turning into a party property?
 Our guess is no. Imagine if you were booking your property to throw a party: What key factors would deter you from booking it?
 Those are the things that you want to include in your listing!
-It might seem a little stereotypical at first, but trust us, it can help you avoid bad guests squeezing through the cracks.

 We highly recommend that you always include both a security deposit and a rental agreement on your property listing.
 The trick for the security deposit: make the amount large enough to incentivize guests to want it back at the end of their stay.